Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 AsyncPageable<IncomingRelationship> incomingRelationships = DigitalTwinsClient.GetIncomingRelationshipsAsync(twin.Key);
 ```

-## Create, list and delete event routes of Digital Twin
+## Create, list, and delete event routes of digital twins

-### Create Event Route
+### Create event routes

-To create Event route, one needs to provide id of an event route such as "sampleEventRoute" and event route data containing the endpoint and optional filter like the example shown below
+To create an event route, provide an Id of an event route such as "sampleEventRoute" and event route data containing the endpoint and optional filter like the example shown below.

 ```C# Snippet:DigitalTwinsSampleCreateEventRoute
 string eventFilter = "$eventType = 'DigitalTwinTelemetryMessages' or $eventType = 'DigitalTwinLifecycleNotification'";